nuttycream/deeznuts/content/about.md

 But I found a small niche, making game [trainers](https://en.wikipedia.org/wiki/Trainer_(games)) for different flash games.
+And no, not the memory manipulation type things you can do with Cheat Engine, that was a bit too advanced for me then, but rather decompiling the game's *.swf file and attempting to find functions that I can use and create a wrapper program around the 'hacks' I would implement.
 It was pretty simple since there was at the time very little security around these hobby and small games, but also flash in general.

-So my first programming language was a scripting language... which probably explains why it took me a while to grasp low-level languages like C.

 ### my professional start

-College was a really not an affordable goal at the time, and graduating from a [small town in Louisiana](https://en.wikipedia.org/wiki/Leesville,_Louisiana), not much extra curricular opportunity presents itself there.
+College was a really not an affordable goal at the time, and graduating High School from a
+[small town in Louisiana](https://en.wikipedia.org/wiki/Leesville,_Louisiana), not much extra curricular opportunity presents itself there.
 So the next best option was to enlist in the military, particularly the US AirForce.